 For ρ_s we used a value of 1.97 g/cm3 - the density of the primary from Ostro et al., assuming that both components have the same density.
-The BYORP modeling with these newly estimated parameters gives $\dot{a} = 7.46$ cm/year, which is significantly larger than the observed value of 1.2 cm/year.
+The BYORP modeling with these newly estimated parameters gives $\dot{a} = 8.53$ cm/year, which is significantly larger than the observed value of 1.2 cm/year.

 Given the previous discussion of the uncertainty in the secondary shape from Ostro et al. (2006), and the fact that we find an increase in size of approximately 30%, it is reasonable to assume that many details of the shape may not be accurately known.
 If the topography changes, the predicted BYORP coefficient will also change.
 To investigate this, we modeled the predicted BYORP effect for a suite of shapes similar to the KW4 secondary radar shape model from Ostro et al. (2006), to compute the likely range of values for the BYORP effect, using the computational model of McMahon and Scheeres (2010a), which incorporates self-shadowing and secondary intersections of re-radiated energy.
-The shapes were changed by perturbing the vertices radially 3 using the random Gaussian spheroid method (Muinonen 2010).
+The shapes were changed by perturbing the vertices radially 4 using the random Gaussian spheroid method (Muinonen 2010).
 The radial perturbations were set to approximate the size estimate accuracy given in Ostro et al. (2006) of 6% of the long axis, which comes out to 17.1 m for a 1σ radial dispersion.
 The correlation distances were set as 50 m (making small scale, "spiky" topography features), 150 m, and 300 m (smoother global variations in topography).
-The BYORP coefficients were computed for 90 such randomly perturbed shapes for each correlation distance.